rodavok/rodavok/README.md

 Currently working on a masters in Data Science at SUNY Buffalo. <br>
-Skilled in Python and R, with their respective markdown formats. <br>
+Skilled in Python, R, and SQL. <br>
 Professionally involved in financial crimes analysis. <br>